 had therapeutic qualities, and was capable of changing mood, physical condition or behaviour.

 Heineken pointed out that the scenarios had been resolved by the time the beer was consumed and the scenes ended after the characters had taken a sip of Kronenbourg.
-They believed that no continued physical or emotional uplift was shown which could be
+They believed that no continued physical or emotional uplift was shown which

-a refreshing and locally popular beer.
+unexpected offer of a refreshing and locally popular beer.

 ASA Assessment: Complaint not upheld